Our Commitment

 3.2B+

-pounds of goods diverted from North American landfills (from fiscal year 2019 through fiscal year 2023)
+pounds of goods diverted from North American landfills (from fiscal year 2020 through fiscal year 2024)

-of our supply is locally sourced (fiscal year 2019 through fiscal year 2023)
+of our supply is locally sourced

-paid to our non-profit partners for secondhand clothing and household goods (from fiscal year 2019 through fiscal year 2023)
+paid to our non-profit partners for secondhand clothing and household goods (from fiscal year 2020 through fiscal year 2024)

 of management and corporate operations roles were held by team members identifying as female in U.S. and Canada